Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 It had taken a couple of years but she’d eventually managed to stop feeling embarrassed whenever she saw herself and heard herself on TV.
 She pointed at the ticker running along the bottom.

 "*That’s* the story I really want to cover," she said.
 "Daar and Sartori attending the defence meeting on Rauwryhr.
-I *wish* I could interview a Kwmbwrw matriarch right now…"
+I *wish* I could interview a Kwmbwrw matriarch right now..."

 "Why?
 They’d just piss and moan about it.
 ‘S’all they ever do."